Time for the summer installment of #jaimiestuesdaytestkitchen!

 Herring, Daikon, Horseradish

-– Chantal had pickled daikon and red onions as base instead of the fish –
+– Chantal had pickled daikon and red onions as a base instead of the fish –

 2018 Campotino Colli Pescaresi by Tenuta del Priore, Abruzzo, Italy